-The film of the decade is nearly upon us, and the most important film event of all time — Jason Statham probably punching a giant shark in the face — with only a year and a half before the March 2nd 2018 release date of Meg.
-With intense speculation still running rampant about whether or not the Megalodon still exists, this film will exist as definitely proof that they should.
+The film of the decade is nearly upon us, and in less than a year's time (March 2, 2018) we'll be happily watching Jason Statham punch a giant shark in the face in Meg.
+With intense speculation still running rampant about whether or not the Megalodon still exists, this film will exist as definite proof that they should.
 For now, you can see the result of the scientific poll I took showing the jury is still definitely out:

 In more exciting news for Megalodon fans everywhere, the first picture from the set of Meg, directed by Disney auteur John Turteltaub, has been released, depicting action hero Jason Statham opposite 1911 star Li Bing Bing.
 Check it out below:

 Sporting the strongest tactleneck since records began, accompanied by perfectly quizzical eyebrow game, it's evident that this film will cement Jason Statham as one of the finest of his generation, deserving of his own franchise.
 However, not to be outdone by Statham, Bing Bing has her own on-point look: someone tell me below, where did she get that jacket from?
 All in all, this film is basically a hit from only the first day of shooting.

 But did you know that it had been in development hell for nearly twenty years?
 When Steve Alten published Meg: A Novel Of Deep Terror, it was optioned fairly quickly, but names kept attaching then dropping themselves from the project, including Jan de Bont, Guillermo Del Toro and Eli Roth.
 New Line cinema were also in preproduction in 2007, but (for unfathomable reasons) cancelled.
 All fingers crossed, we shall finally see this movie hit theatres, by 2018.
 After all, it's easier to adapt than Don Quixote!
 In honor of this great film finally getting started after such development hell, let's take a look at some of the most infamous cases, starting with: